Japan's staff-heavy banks downsize and turn to technology for survival | The Japan Times

 SMFG said last year it plans to streamline 4,000 posts over three years.

 “People are optimistic about artificial intelligence.
-There is a lot of manual paperwork that can be done using AI,” said Ikuma Ueno, senior digital strategist at Mizuho’s digital innovation department.
+There is a lot of manual paperwork that can be done using AI (artificial intelligence),” said Ikuma Ueno, senior digital strategist at Mizuho’s digital innovation department.

 However, he added that not everyone will appreciate the digital shift.
 “While managers may be happy with AI, it may be more difficult for the people who are displaced and reallocated to different positions,” he said.